Legendstyler00/pvparena2.0/doc/modules.md

 PVPArena plugin.

 ### What happened to BattlefieldManager and Items?
-The module have been renamed to SpawnCollections and ItemSpawners respectively.
+The modules have been renamed to SpawnCollections and ItemSpawners respectively.

 ## Installing modules